 We’re using the Drinksafe Travel Tap – it’s got a built-in filter that we can use with ALL freshwater sources.
 When the filter is done, after it’s filtered about 1600 litres of water, we just replace it with a new one.
-This isn’t available as far as we can tell in the USA – so the alternative there would be the Lifestraw Go.
+This same style is available in the USA as the Seychelles.

 Which Water Filter to Use

 We did a LOT of research about which filter system to buy.
 We discounted the ones that leak badly when they fall on their side.
 We got rid of the ones that require a separate bag to filter the water through, as space is at a premium in my backpack.